microsoft/BuildTourHack/stories/3/311_XamarinForms.md

 }
 ```

-3. Finaly, we need to define how each product will look like.
+3. Finally, we need to define how each product will look like.
 For that we will create a data template to customize each [Cell](https://developer.xamarin.com/guides/xamarin-forms/user-interface/listview/customizing-cell-appearance/):

 ```xaml
 <ListView x:Name="NoseList" ItemsSource="{Binding Items}" ItemTapped="NoseList_ItemTapped">